 9.11.2.14 Service-level-AA response

-The purpose of the Service-level-AA response information element is to provide information regarding the service level authentication and authorization request, e.g. to indicate that the authentication and authorization request to the service level authentication server was successful.
+The purpose of the Service-level-AA response information element is to provide information regarding the service level authentication and authorization request, e.g. to indicate that the authentication and authorization request to the service level authentication server was successful, or to notify that service level authorization is revoked.

 The Service-level-AA response information element is coded as shown in figure 9.11.2.14.1 and table 9.11.2.14.1.